 Send Silence Packing: Behind the Backpacks Media Kit

-Active Minds’ Send Silence Packing exhibit has traveled the country for over a decade, reaching close to a million individuals, to end the silence that surrounds mental health and suicide and to connect visitors with resources for support and action.
-The next iteration, Beyond the Backpacks, was created to complement the existing program and to bring the exhibit to people safely in our new reality.
+Active Minds’ Send Silence Packing display has traveled the country for over a decade, reaching close to a million individuals, to end the silence that surrounds mental health and suicide and to connect visitors with resources for support and action.
+The next iteration, Behind the Backpacks, was created to complement the existing program and to bring the display to people safely in our new reality.

 We each have a part to play in preventing suicide.
 By reporting responsibly on suicide, speaking out, and changing the conversation about mental health from one dominated by stigma and ignorance to one of support and understanding, we can save lives.

 Featured Suicide Impact Stories

 A Caring Brother and Son Who Could Make Anyone Laugh

 Kyle died by suicide on April 2, 2018.
 Most people who knew Kyle would describe him as a funny, kind, and genuine person who had great compassion for his family, friends, and strangers.
 Many people did not know, and in some cases were shocked to learn about, was that he struggled with mental illness for nearly ten years.
 Kyle often spoke about not only his own OCD, anxiety, and depression, but he also talked about the high volume of other teens and young adults in high schools and colleges who struggle with mental health challenges every day.
 In a final letter written by Kyle prior to his passing, he stressed the importance of raising awareness of mental illness and suicide.
 He encouraged others who struggled with mental illness to seek help and recover, never stop fighting the disease, and never feel ashamed for having to admit they need assistance.
 His family created the KyleCares Foundation in his memory and in recognition of his legacy of caring.

 A First-Generation, Chinese American’s Story of Survival